duduribeiro/civitas/README.md

-# City-State Ruby Gem
+# Civitas Ruby Gem

-The `city-state` gem offers a straightforward way to retrieve lists of states for any given country and cities for any state.
+The `civitas` gem offers a straightforward way to retrieve lists of states for any given country and cities for any state.
 It's built on the MaxMind database, making it a reliable source for such data.

 ## Compatibility